 Receives support from the Adobe Education Exchange community

 “Mireya’s 15 Highlight” by Luis Gutierrez.
-Adobe Photoshop CC was used to touch up and color correct the photograph.
+Adobe Photoshop CC was used to touch up and colour correct the photograph.

 Integrated career and technical education

-While many school districts relegate career and technical education (CTE) such as nursing, programming, design, and automotive repair to specialized high schools, Davis School District believes in integrating these classes into standard high schools as it gives more students a chance to take classes and find the right educational path.
+While many school districts relegate career and technical education (CTE) such as nursing, programming, design and automotive repair to specialised high schools, Davis School District believes in integrating these classes into standard high schools as it gives more students a chance to take classes and find the right educational path.